-Harris Pastides, PhD, MPH, the president emeritus of the University of South Carolina (USC), was elected to the American Medical Association Board of Trustees as its public member in November 2019 and began officially serving his four-year term in June 2020.
-During his 11-year tenure (2008–2019), Dr. Pastides was responsible for the operation of the system’s eight institutions and its over 50,000 students.
+Harris Pastides, PhD, MPH, is interim president at the University of South Carolina, having previously served as its 28th president (2008–2019).
+Since first arriving at the university in 1998, he has also held the positions of vice president for research and health sciences and dean of the Arnold School of Public Health.
+He was elected to the American Medical Association Board of Trustees as its public member in November 2019 and began officially serving his four-year term in June 2020.

 Membership Moves Medicine™

 - Free access to JAMA Network™ and CME

 - Fight for physicians and patient rights